jiajunngjj/jiajunngjj.github.io/_posts/2022-06-02-Snyk-With-CircleCI-And-ArgoCD.md

 8. Starts to sync to achieve the new state
 9. Triggers Snyk IaC scan
 10. If Snyk IaC detects no vulnerabilities, goof-deployment.yaml will be deployed

+The GitOps workflow will fail whenever Snyk detects any vulnerabilities with severity above the threshold you defined.
+And this will ensure vulnerable codes will never reach production environment.